All about Kanban

 The Kanban method allows you to optimize your entire process management.
 It identifies potential bottlenecks in your process.
 Tasks of a project are shown as cards.
 All project-related tasks are visualized as cards on the board.

-A Kanban board represents your Daylite project based on your process steps as a horizontal board.
+A Kanban board represents your Daylite project or opportunity based on your process steps as a horizontal board.
 Each process step is represented by a column that you can name yourself.
-While working on a project, each of your tasks (cards) go through the first process step on the left up to the final process step on the right on your board.
+While working on a project or opportunity, each of your tasks (cards) go through the first process step on the left up to the final process step on the right on your board.